 U.S. Small Business Administration

-STEP TWO: Acquire a fictitious business name and apply for a business license
+STEP TWO: Acquire a fictitious business name and apply for a business license.

 Fictitious Business Name:

 You must file for a “fictitious business name” if your company name does not contain the surnames of the owners of a business or the full corporate name (if the business is a corporation).
-The majority of business must file a Petition of fictitious Business Name.
+The majority of business' must file a Petition of Fictitious Business Name.
 This petition is filed with the county clerk’s office.
 This should be completed within five weeks of establishing the business.
 The form can be filed through the mail or in person, but it advised that it be done in person.
 Forms are available in the Special Services Division of the County Clerk's Office located at 701 Ocean Street, Room 210, Santa Cruz, CA 95060 or on the Santa Cruz County Clerk website.

 When a business is located in the unincorporated area of Santa Cruz County, no business license is required.
 However, if you are located in one of the four incorporated cities in Santa Cruz County, you must obtain a Business License from that city.
-When starting a business with the city limits of Santa Cruz a tax certificate is required and acts as proof of a business license.
+When starting a business within the city limits of Santa Cruz a tax certificate is required and acts as proof of a business license.
 Obtain the tax certificate/business license the day before, or the day of starting your business.

 City of Capitola, 420 Capitola Avenue, Capitola, CA, 831-475-7300